dannyhlee/training-code/review-answers-wk6.md

 ####  What is a join condition?

+A join condition (aka join expression) relate two tables in some logical way.
+When the join condition is met, the rows matched will be returned to be operated on.

 ####  What is the difference between inner, outer left, outer right, and outer full joins?

+**Inner joins** returns records that match values on both tables.
+**Left Outer Joins** Returns all records from the left table and the matched records from the right table, unmatched records will be NULL.
+**Right Outer Joins** Returns all records from the right table, if no matching row from the left table exists, NULL will appear in the row.
+**Full Outer Joins** Returns records from both sides, unmatched rows will show as NULL.

 ####  What is a cross join / cartesian join?

+A **cartesian** or **cross join** returns all records from the one table combined with every row of the tables it is being joined to.
+In other words, every possible combination.

 ####  If I join two datasets with 10 records each, what is the maximum possible number of records in the output?

+A **full outer join** would output 10 rows.

 ####  How many records would be in the output of a cross join/cartesian join?

+A **cartesian join**  would produce an output of 100 records.

 ####  What is Parquet?